Mayor of Bristol: Lord mayors of Bristol: 1899–present

+Directly elected mayors: 2012–2024

 The Local Government Act 2000 required local authorities in England to move from the traditional committee-based system of decision making to one based on an executive, also allowing the possibility of a directly elected mayor.
 The first directly elected mayor was in Greater London in 2000.
 Others followed in other authorities, including Hartlepool, Middlesbrough, Tower Hamlets, Liverpool and Salford.

+The role was created after a local referendum held on 3 May 2012, which followed the passage of the Localism Act 2011.
+41,032 voted for an elected mayor and 35,880 voted against, with a turnout of 24%.
+An election for the new post was held on 15 November 2012.

+On 7 December 2021, Bristol City Council voted in favour of holding another referendum on the position of mayor in May 2022, with regard to whether to retain the position or return to decision-making by councillors.
+The referendum result was to abolish the position, and replace it with a committee system at the end of the current mayoral term in May 2024.